Merck Named One of America's M - GuruFocus.com

 For the annual Rankings, JUST Capital collects and analyzes corporate data to evaluate the 1,000 largest public U.S. companies across 20+Issues identified through comprehensive, ongoing public opinion research on Americans' attitudes toward responsible corporate behavior.
 JUST Capital has engaged more than 160,000 participants, on a fully representative basis, since 2015.

-Learn more about Merck’s overall commitment to corporate responsibility, in the latest 2021%2F2022+ESG+Progress+Report.
+Learn more about Merck's overall commitment to corporate responsibility in its latest 2021%2F2022+ESG+Progress+Report.

 About Merck